This article provides a list of recommended steps to revert to an earlier version of an Office 2013 or Office 2016 Click-to-Run installation.

 officec2rclient.exe /update user updatetoversion=16.0.xxxx.yyyy

-Note In this command, 15.0.xxxx.yyyy or 16.0.xxxx.yyyy represents the full version number that you noted in step 1.
+- In these commands, 15.0.xxxx.yyyy or 16.0.xxxx.yyyy represents the full version number that you noted in step 1.

 - When the repair dialog box appears, click Online Repair.